- Repco Supercars Championship

 With all that under his belt, Smith and BJR felt the time was right to move their relationship to the big stage in 2020.

-What can the young gun achieve in 2021, armed with a full main game season under his belt?
+What can the young gun achieve in 2023, armed with three full main game seasons under his belt?